Redgate Flyway

 Re-provisioning

-Re-provisioning is currently only triggered programmatically or via Flyway Desktop.
+Re-provisioning is typically triggered by Flyway Desktop or on environments specified as a -buildEnvironment to commands such as Diff or Check.
 In Flyway Desktop it is triggered for the shadow database whenever the state is stale and needs to be reset.
 In this context, if it is used to reset to a baseline state, then it avoids the need for generating and executing a baseline migration script, which can be tricky with databases which have cross-database dependencies, or are very large.

 Type